-There were 197,005,307 shares of Company common stock issued and outstanding as of September 7, 2022, which calculation includes 156,608,707 shares of the Company's Class A Common Stock and 40,396,600 shares of the Company's Class B Common Stock.
-In addition, there are 3,532,984 shares of Class A Common Stock issuable upon exercise of outstanding warrants, no shares of Class B Common Stock issuable upon exercise of outstanding warrants, 29,058,653 shares of Class A Common Stock issuable upon exercise of outstanding stock options, 13,717,749 shares of Class A Common Stock issuable upon vesting of restricted stock units and no shares of Class B Common Stock issuable upon exercise of outstanding stock options or restricted stock units.
+There were 196,187,040 shares of Company common stock issued and outstanding as of June 22, 2022, which calculation includes 155,790,440 shares of the Company's Class A Common Stock, 40,396,600 shares of the Company's Class B Common Stock.
+In addition, there are 3,532,984 shares of Class A Common Stock issuable upon exercise of outstanding warrants, no shares of Class B Common Stock issuable upon exercise of outstanding warrants, 27,527,182 shares of Class A Common Stock issuable upon exercise of outstanding stock options, 1,964,716 shares of Class A Common Stock issuable upon vesting of restricted stock units and no shares of Class B Common Stock issuable upon exercise of outstanding stock options, or restricted stock units.

-The Amended Charter provides for two classes of common stock, with the Class B Common Stock being entitled to ten votes per share and having certain rights to convert into, and under certain circumstances being subject to mandatory conversion into, shares of Class A Common Stock.
-The Amended Charter provides that, subject to the rights of any holders of any series of Preferred Stock, each holder of Class A Common Stock shall have the right to one (1) vote per share of Class A Common Stock held of record by such holder as of the applicable record date on all matters submitted to a vote at any meeting of stockholders and each holder of Class B Common Stock shall have the right to ten votes per share of Class B Common Stock held of record by such holder as of the applicable record date on all matters properly submitted to stockholders entitled to vote thereon.
+The Amended Charter provides for two classes of Common Stock, with the Class B Common Stock being entitled to ten votes per share and having certain rights to convert into, and under certain circumstances being subject to mandatory conversion into, shares of Class A Common Stock.
+The Amended Charter provides that, subject to the rights of any holders of any series of Preferred Stock, each holder of Class A Common Stock shall have the right to one (1) vote per share of Class A Common Stock held of record by such holder as of the applicable record date on all matters submitted to a vote at any meeting of stockholders and each holder of Class B Common Stock shall have the right to stockholders entitled to vote thereon.
 The Amended Charter will provide, for mandatory or optional conversion of the Class B Common Stock upon the occurrence of circumstances described in the Amended Charter.
 The holders of outstanding shares of Class A Common Stock and Class B Common Stock are entitled to receive dividends out of assets or funds legally available for the payment of dividends of such times and in such amounts as our board of directors from time to time may determine.
-Our Class A Common Stock Class B Common Stock is not entitled to preemptive rights and is not subject to conversion or redemption.
-Upon liquidation, dissolution or winding up of our company, the assets legally available for distribution to stockholders are distributable ratably among the holders of our Class A Common Stock and Class B Common Stock after payment of liquidation preferences, if any, on any outstanding payment of other claims of creditors.
-The rights, preferences and privileges of holders of Class A Common Stock and Class B Common Stock are subject to and may be adversely affected by the rights of the holders of shares of any series of preferred stock that we may designate and issue in the future.
+Our Class A Common Stock and Class B Common Stock holders are distributable ratably among the holders of our Class A Common Stock and Class B Common Stock are estimated to available for distribution to stockholders are distributable ratably among the holders of our Class A Common Stock and Class B Common Stock are subject to and may be adversely affected by the rights of the holders of shares of Class A Common Stock and Class B Common Stock are subject to and may be adversely affected by the rights of the holders of shares of any series of preferred stock that we may designate and issue in the future.